Argha-code/devTinder/homework.md

 install jsonwebtoken
-In login API,after email and password validation create a jwt token and sent to the user in cookie read the cookies inside you profile API and find the loged in user
+In login API,after email and password validation create a jwt token and sent to the user in cookie read the cookies inside you profile API and find the loged in user userAuth middleware in profile and add a new sendconnectionRequest API set expiry of jwt token and cookies to 7 days create userSchema method to getJWT() create userSchema method to comparepassword(passwordInputByuser)